ParallelSSH/parallel-ssh/.github/ISSUE_TEMPLATE/bug_report.md

 labels: ''
 ---

-_For general questions please use GitHub Discussions [mail group](https://github.com/orgs/ParallelSSH/discussions)._
+_For general questions please use [GitHub Discussions](https://github.com/orgs/ParallelSSH/discussions).

 **Describe the bug**
 A clear and concise description of what the bug is.